BIOP/qupath-extension-spotiflow/README.md

 > [!IMPORTANT]
 > Lines starting with `//` are commented out and are not used.
 To enable those parameters, delete the `//`.
 To disable a parameter, add `//` at the start of the line.
+> Some exmaples as provided in the [announcement forum post](https://forum.image.sc/t/qupath-extension-spotiflow-is-now-available/115646)

 ### Getting all available arguments